jadiego/react-slack-clone/README.md

-# Howl
+# react-slack-clone

-Howl is an instant messaging web application, similar to Slack, that features a microservice architecture and a React-Typescript web client.
+react-slack-clone is an instant messaging web application, similar to Slack, that features a microservice architecture and a React-Typescript with Redux web client.

 ## Features
 - Realtime instant messaging through websockets